mpv-player/mpv/DOCS/man/en/af.rst

         Would playback audio file at 1.2x normal speed, with audio at normal pitch.
 Changing playback speed, would change pitch, leaving audio tempo at 1.2x.

-stats
-    Collects and prints statistics about the audio stream, especially the volume.
-These statistics are especially intended to help adjusting the volume while avoiding clipping.
-The volumes are printed in dB and compatible with the volume audio filter.